GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    specify output color representation, e.g., to output the CPT table in h-s-v format despite originally being given in r/g/b, and **-G** to truncate incoming CPT to be limited to a given range.
-It also adds **Di** to match the bottom/top values in the input cpt file.
+It also adds **Di** to match the bottom/top values in the input CPT file.

 *  :doc:`mapproject` has a new **-N**
    option to do geodetic/geocentric conversions; it combines with **-I**